wazuh/wazuh-documentation/source/learning-wazuh/vuln-detection.rst

 Wazuh Kibana App
 ----------------

-While the Wazuh API and SQLite databases let you get at the nitty-gritty data, usually the most beautify place to see your Vulnerability detection results are in the Kibana app.
+While the Wazuh API and SQLite databases let you get at the nitty-gritty data, usually the most beautiful place to see your vulnerability detection results are in the Wazuh Kibana App itself.
 Both in the OVERVIEW section as well as when you have drilled down into a specific agent, you can open the VULNERABILITIES tab to see a nice dashboard of this information:

     +-----------------------------------------------------------------------------------------------+